pedroFP/climbing-app/README.md

 Add the cariable `google_api_key` from your google dev account

-Currently development is using [Brevo](www.brevo.com) for the SMTP service
+Currently development is using [Brevo](www.brevo.com) for the SMTP service and Google Cloud Storage

 ```yml
 secret_key_base: